 All internet traffic is logged within the Smoothwall Admin Console and is accessible to the Computing subject leader or RM Education on request.
 Staff and children enrolled at Victoria Dock Primary School have their internet access and history logged within this system.
-Guests to the school, logged in to the VDPS_Guest wifi network, have their history logged against the personal credentials they provide at login and their IP address.

-Incidents which involve violation of the filters (see above section: Filtering) are identified by a the software, E-Safe, which the school uses to trigger a notification to both the Computing subject leader and headteacher for action (See below section: Response to Incidents of Concern).
+Incidents which involve violation of the filters (see above section: Filtering) are identified by the software, E-Safe, which the school uses to trigger a notification to both the Computing subject leader and headteacher for action (see below section: Response to Incidents of Concern).
 The school uses software from ESafe Global to monitor internet use of all users on the school network, reporting breaches and incidents to the E-Safeguarding officer at appropriate intervals depending on the severity of case.